YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * MUPIP REORG does not change the logical contents of the database, and can run on either the originating instance or replicating instance of an LMS application.
 In such cases, resuming REORGs in process should be part of the batch restart.
 See the `"Database Replication" chapter <./dbrepl.html>`_ for more information about running REORG on a dual site application.

 * Use MUPIP STOP (or <Ctrl-C> for an interactive REORG) to terminate a REORG process.
-Unless terminated with a kill -9, a REORG terminated by operator action or error is incomplete but does not adversely affect the database.
+Unless terminated with a :code:`kill -9`, a REORG terminated by operator action or error is incomplete but does not adversely affect the database.

 .. note::
    REORG focuses on optimum adjacency and a change to even a single block can cause it to perform a large number of updates with only marginal benefit.
 Therefore, YottaDB recommends not running successive REORGs close together in time, as much as can provide minimal benefit for a significant increase in database and journal activity.
-For the same reason, YottaDB recommends careful research and planning before using the -RESUME qualifier or complex uses of -EXCLUDE and -SELECT.
+For the same reason, YottaDB recommends careful research and planning before using the RESUME qualifier or complex uses of EXCLUDE and SELECT.

 Assume two scenarios of putting values of ^x(1) to ^x(10000).
 In the first scenarios, fill values in a sequential manner.
 In the second scenario, enter values for odd subscripts and then enter values for the even subscripts.